BlogNewsResourcesWebinarsGlossary

 This webinar will cover:

 Today, many organizations rely on software as a service (SaaS) for critical business functions and thus need SaaS Security Posture Management (SSPM) tools.
 SSPM solutions are just one component of an identity fabric, a composable, scalable architecture centered on securing identities that’s often part of Cybersecurity Mesh Architecture (CSMA).
-Learn more about the benefits – and limitations – of SSPM in this guide from Grip.
+However, SSPMs come with their benefits – and limitations.

 Importance of SaaS Security and Identity Fabric Protection